ZeinSleiman/zeinsleiman.github.io/_posts/2017/2017-04-30-Installing-Mongo-DB-Community-Edition.md

 **What is the PATH I keep mentioning?**

 > PATH is an environmental variable that tells the shell which directories to search for executable files (i.e., ready-to-run programs) in response to commands issued by a user.
-[Source](https://www.linux.com/answers/what-purpose-path-variable){:target="_blank"}
+[Source](https://www.linux.com/answers/what-purpose-path-variable){:target="_blank" rel="noopener"}

 In other words if you want to call mongo from the terminal like you type echo you need to add the command to the PATH.